During 2020 we learnt many things. How resilient Victorians are, and how important our health is.

 Bequest funding where both capital and interest is restricted to research projects, and is allocated to projects over time.

 Funding from competitively won grants and contracts where the project remains incomplete at year end.
 These funds are available to complete the designated projects only.

 |Other restricted funds

 Donor funds received for specific projects not yet completed, and available only to complete those projects.

 Capital value of donations or bequests received with the condition that the funds be invested and only the incomes used for specific purposes.

 Reserve used to recognise increases and decreases in the fair value of investment assets through other comprehensive income.

 Tied funds have restrictions on the program they may be applied against whereas there are no restrictions on untied funding.

-The proportion of untied income has increeased this year from 55% to 66% largely due to the increase in charitable support bequests.
+The proportion of untied income has decreased this year from 66% to 64%.

 Chair, Finance, Risk and Audit Committee